mattmakai/fullstackpython.com/content/posts/170605-static-sites-pelican.markdown

 Done: Processed 0 articles, 0 drafts, 0 pages and 0 hidden pages in 0.07 seconds.
 ```

-We can serve up the generated site using Python's built-in HTTP server
+If you used the `make devserver` command earlier then give Python's built-in
+HTTP server a shot with the following command.

 ```
 python -m http.server